 Trevor had an 8 and 3/4 inch f6 Dob he also had its original Fullerscope mount that was robust to say the least

 As it got to twilight we had a look at Jupiter and its four large moons and the Moon.

 Wednesday 27th June 2018

-Mike said that on 28th July we have our Family Day plus it is our 50th anniversary.
+Mike said that on 28th July we have our first Family Space Day.
 Next week we have ‘The Astronomer´s Guide to Strange Things in the Sky’ by Andrew.